kabadisha/host-based-vpn-routing/README.md

 #### Prerequisites
 1. You should have already successfully configured your VPN and set the 'Redirect Internet traffic through tunnel' setting to 'VPN Director (policy rules)' mode.
-2. You should be familiar with using user scripts and be familiar enough with scripting to be able to make sense of my script below.
-Don't just copy/paste and hope you can trust me not to break your router.
+2. You should be familiar with using user scripts and be familiar enough with scripting to be able to make sense of my script.
+Don't just copy/paste and hope you can trust me not to break your router or do something even worse.

 #### Installation
 The first script is the `vpn-director-hosts-setup.sh` script.
 This will run when the router boots, sets everything up and: